EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-define-a-primary-index.md

 ### 2. Defines The Table Data Structure

-Define the data structure for the multi-index table
+Define the data structure for the multi-index table.

   ```cpp
     struct [[eosio::table]] test_table {